openml/automlbenchmark/docs/README.md

 To run a benchmark call the `runbenchmark.py` script with at least the following arguments:

 1. The AutoML framework that should be evaluated, see [frameworks.yaml](resources/frameworks.yaml) for supported frameworks.
 If you want to add a framework see [here](docker/readme.md).
-2. The benchmark suite to run.
-Should be one implemented in [benchmarks folder](resources/benchmarks).
+2. The benchmark suite to run should be one implemented in [benchmarks folder](resources/benchmarks).
 3. (Optional) If the benchmark should be run `local` (default, tested on Linux and macOS only), in a `docker` container or on `aws` using multiple ec2 instances.

 Examples: